krizkontrolz/Home-Assistant-nextion_handler/README.md

 >'**SET**' commands assign Nextion variables the values of data you request from Home Assistant.

-SET commands are entered into text variables as on each page as **command strings** (which are lists of NHCmds separated by commas or linebreaks, with arguements separated by spaces).
+SET commands are entered into text variables on each page as **command strings** (which are lists of NHCmds separated by commas or linebreaks, with arguements separated by spaces).
 The **boilerplate [Postinit]** event of each page sends the HA_Set command_strings to HA.

 >'**ACTION**' commands perform actions you request in HA (to control lights, scenes, scripts,  etc.).